FenixEdu/fenixedu-maven/README.md

  scheduler/pom.xml              |    2 +-
  web-service-utils/pom.xml      |    2 +-
  13 files changed, 15 insertions(+), 15 deletions(-)
-[develop a496868] [maven-release-plugin] prepare for next development iteration 13 files changed, 15 insertions(+), 15 deletions(-) [DSI Releaser] Merged into develop
+[develop 569c771] [DSI Releaser] prepare for next development iteration 13 files changed, 15 insertions(+), 15 deletions(-) [DSI Releaser] Merged into develop
-Deleted branch __temp_branch_1.2.0 (was e3ea2b3).
 [DSI Releaser] Do you wish to delete the release branch (release/1.2.0)? [y/n] y
-Deleted branch release/1.2.0 (was e31d069).
+Deleted branch release/1.2.0 (was c90f61f).
-Switched to branch 'master'
-Your branch is ahead of 'upstream/master' by 4 commits.
 [DSI Releaser] Do you wish to deploy the released version to nexus? [y/n] n
 [DSI Releaser] All done.
 You should now push the master/develop branches as well as the tags using: